-The team at Agawa Canyon believes that wildlife conservation is vital to us and future generations.
-We are pleased and privileged to donate 1% of our annual sales revenue to wildlife conservation.
+The team at Agawa Canyon believes that wildlife and environmental conservation is vital to us and future generations.
+We are pleased and privileged to donate 1% of our annual sales revenue wildlife and conservation related charities.

 2018 – THE BRUCE TRAIL CONSERVANCY